-Aincluded in occupational specialty - GPA of 2.0 or higher must be maintained in the area of occupational specialty.
+A Included in occupational specialty - GPA of 2.0 or higher must be maintained in the area of occupational specialty.
+With additional coursework Advanced CAD/CAM graduates can earn an AAS degree in CAD/CAM Technology.

 CAD/CAM TECHNOLOGY (MACHINING OPTION)